-Ban bodychecking in youth hockey to prevent concussionsApril 18th, 2011 in Health /
+Ban bodychecking in youth hockey to prevent concussionsApril 18, 2011 in Medicine & Health / Health

 Bodychecking in youth hockey leagues should be banned to prevent concussions which can cause serious repercussions, states an analysis in CMAJ (Canadian Medical Association Journal).